Compactifications of character varieties and skein relations on conformal blocks: Introduction

-Proposition \ref{mainrep} and its parabolic analogue are consequences of Proposition \ref{maingen1} below.
-The idea is to build the spaces $M_{C_{\Gamma}}(G)$ out of the parabolic moduli spaces $M_{C, \vec{p}}(\vec{\lambda}, L)$, for $(C, \vec{p}) \in \bar{\mathcal{M}}_{g, n}$, following the symplectic methods of Hurtubise, Jeffrey, and Sjamaar \cite{HJS}.
-By decomposing a stable curve $C$ into its marked irreducible components $(C_i, \vec{q}_i)$, one attempts to reconstruct a point in $M_{C_{\Gamma}}(G)$ as a collection of points on parabolic moduli over the component curves with compatible parabolic data, this is a geometric approximation to the factorization statement above.
-However, all of the semistability data $\frac{\vec{\lambda}_i}{ L}$ at the marked points are needed as gluing data to obtain the points of $M_{C_{\Gamma}}(G)$, so one requires a space associated to each $C_i, \vec{q}_i$ which makes all of this data available.
-This phenomenon manifests as the sum over $\alpha \in \Delta_L$ in the factorization statement.
-A space with this property is studied in \cite{M4}, the spectrum $\bar{K}_{C, \vec{p}}(G)$ of the total coordinate ring $V_{C, \vec{p}}(G)$ of the moduli stack $\mathcal{M}_{C, \vec{p}}(G)$ of quasi-parabolic principal bundles on $C, \vec{p}$ (see also \cite{LS}).
-This space is more flexible in two senses, first any of the parabolic moduli can be obtained as a $T^n$ $GIT$ quotient from $\bar{K}_{C, \vec{p}}(G),$ where $T \subset G$ is a maximal torus.
+Mimicking the factorization property (3) above, we try to build the spaces $M_{C_{\Gamma}}(G)$ out of the moduli spaces $M_{C, \vec{p}}(\vec{\lambda}, L)$ of parabolic semistable principal bundles on $(C, \vec{p}) \in \bar{\mathcal{M}}_{g, n}$ following ideas of Hurtubise, Jeffrey, Sjamaar, \cite{HJS}, and Jeffrey, Weitsman \cite{JW}.
+By decomposing a stable curve $C$ into its marked irreducible components $(C_i, \vec{q}_i)$, one attempts to reconstruct a point in $M_{C_{\Gamma}}(G)$ as a collection of points on parabolic moduli over the component curves with compatible parabolic data at the induced marked points.
+However, the parabolic data appearing at a gluing point for general bundles in $M_{C_{\Gamma}}(G)$ is certainly not limited to a single choice of $\mathfrak{g}-$weight.
+Indeed, in the factorization statement $(3)$ above, one requires the sum over $\alpha \in \Delta_L$, as opposed to a single $\alpha$ to do the job.
+For this reason, we require a space associated to each $C_i, \vec{q}_i$ which makes all possible parabolic data available.
+A space which ''sees" all of this data is studied in \cite{M4}, the spectrum $\bar{K}_{C_i, \vec{q}_i}(G)$ of the total coordinate ring $V_{C_i, \vec{q}_i}(G)$ of the moduli stack $\mathcal{M}_{C_i, \vec{q}_i}(G)$ of quasi-parabolic principal bundles on $C_i, \vec{q}_i$.
+This space is more flexible in two ways, first any of the parabolic moduli can be obtained as a $T^n\times \C^*$ $GIT$ quotient from $\bar{K}_{C, \vec{p}}(G),$ where $T \subset G$ is a maximal torus.